victorliu-sq/PaperWriting/BambooSMP.md

     \item How to identify the unmathced man to proceed with the sequential algorithm.
 \end{enumerate}

 Determining if only one thread remains active relies on the \texttt{partnerRank} data structure, which is used during the execution of BambooKernel on the first GPU.
 Since each woman's partner rank is initialized to \(n+1\), any rank value smaller than \(n+1\) indicates that the woman is paired, implying the presence of a paired man.
 If exactly one woman's partner rank is \(n+1\), it signifies that only one proposer remains free.

 Identifying the ID of the free man involves additional computations.
 After reading the partner ranks of all women to confirm that only one woman is unpaired, the algorithm calculates the total sum of IDs of all men, which is \(\frac{n(n+1)}{2}\) and will be reinitialized every time the identification is performed.
 By subtracting the IDs of the paired men from this total sum, the algorithm determines the unmatched man.

-The above calculations will be performed repeatedly by `FindUnmatchedManKernel` by second GPU until it is confirmed that only one proposer remains active and the unmatched man is identified
+The above calculations will be performed repeatedly by `FindUnmatchedManKernel` by second GPU until it is confirmed that only one proposer remains active and the unmatched man is identified.

 As illustrated in Algorithm3, in this kernel, each CUDA thread read out the rank of current partner for a woman, checking whether it is still the initial value and substract the man from the sum of partnerRanks.

+the LAProcedure can be invoked with the unmatched man as an argument to complete the remaining sequential proposing process.